 Also, many users find that installing the latest Windows 10 gets rid of the Starcraft 2 crashing issue.
-Therefore, you’ll need to check for updates and always keep your OS up to date for smoothing gaming experience.
+Therefore, you’ll need to check for updates and always keep your OS up to date for a smoothing gaming experience.

 Fix 2: Run Scan and Repair for Starcraft 2

-If you run into any Blizzard in-game problems, you can try the Scan and Repair feature in Battle.net application, which automatically scans and repairs the problems in your game.
+If you run into any Blizzard in-game problems, you can try the Scan and Repair feature in the Battle.net application, which automatically scans and repairs the problems in your game.
 To scan and repair your Starcraft 2, here’s how to do it:

 - Open the Blizzard Battle.net desktop app.

 - Click below the title of the game and select Scan and Repair.